 When we go on Cruise Ships where we stay at hotels it is boring (sorry all but it’s true most hotels unless they are resorts lack teen fundamentals) because we all have to pile in and there is nothing to do, it’s a night at 10 O’clock and yeah the TV is just great (eye roll).

 Cruise Ships Are For Kids

 Cruise ships are made for kids, at least some of the cruise ships.
-There’s lots to explore, fun camps, and music to make you remember how great everyday is!
+There are lots to explore, fun camps, and music to make you remember how great every day is!
 Even the older people on the ships were nice to us, we know they wish we were probably not there, but they had their own side and we had ours.